abdirashid-bx/Movieapp-react-js/README.md

 - Usage
 Use the search input to find movies by name

-Trending movies are displayed by default
+$Trending movies are displayed by default

-API
-This app uses TMDb API with a bearer token for authentication.

-Make sure to replace your API token securely in your project.

-Technologies
-React
+$Technologies
+-React

-Tailwind CSS
+-Tailwind CSS

-TMDb API
+-TMDb API